Permanent Court of Arbitration: Interstate arbitration based on UNCLOS

 If two member states have elected different dispute resolution measures, the third option is to be used.
-As of August 2016, the PCA has administered twelve of the thirteen cases initiated by states under Annex VII to the UNCLOS.
+As of 2025, the PCA has administered 14 of the 15 cases initiated by states under Annex VII to the UNCLOS.

-Investorstate investment disputes
+Investor–state investment disputes

-Many free trade agreements provide for a mechanism to resolve disputes between investors and states through arbitration through so-called investor-state dispute settlement (ISDS) clauses.
+Many free trade agreements provide for a mechanism to resolve disputes between investors and states through arbitration through so-called investor–state dispute settlement (ISDS) clauses.
 The PCA may play a role in such proceedings as appointing authority for arbitrators, by use of its arbitration rules or by providing support to the arbitration case.

+Conciliation

+Conciliation has formed part of the PCA’s activities since 1937, when the Administrative Council formally incorporated conciliation within the PCA’s mandate.
+The PCA subsequently adopted rules of procedure to facilitate conciliation proceedings.
+More recently, the PCA supported the conciliation proceedings between Timor-Leste and Australia concerning their maritime boundary in the Timor Sea between 2016 and 2018, which resulted in the conclusion of a maritime boundaries treaty between the parties.

+Commissions of Enquiry

+The PCA may also assist parties in establishing commissions of inquiry or other fact-finding mechanisms.
+Historically, such procedures have been used to clarify disputed factual circumstances between States, including in the 1905 Dogger Bank inquiry between Great Britain and Russia conducted under the auspices of the Hague Conventions.
+Fact-finding mechanisms remain available to parties who wish to establish an objective record of facts that may facilitate the resolution of a dispute.